 The experts in the evaluation panels were selected and invited by the Scientific Officers as described in "Rules for submission, evaluation and selection of Expression of interest and Full Proposals, 3.2".
-All experts fulfilled the criteria stipulated there and the high quality of the individuals present pays tribute to the efforts of the IMI Scientific Officers in securing a good mix of people for each panel (an especially hard task given the difficulty of finding suitably-qualified expert evaluators who are not involved in any applicant consortia and were not subject to any kind of conflict of interest).
+All experts fulfilled the criteria stipulated there and the high quality of the individuals present pays tribute to the efforts of the IMI Scientific Officers in securing a good mix of people for each panel.

 In addition there was in each evaluation panel the Coordinator and/or Deputy Coordinator (or appointed representative) of the appropriate EFPIA consortium.
 This combination of independent and EFPIA-associated experts was beneficial for the evaluation.
-The EFPIA Coordinators and Deputy Coordinators were once again, for this Call 5, provided with the opportunity at the beginning of each individual topic plenary session to detail the requirements of the topic and to describe how the EFPIA representatives had approached their own separate EoI evaluation, scoring and ranking process.
-While generally not taking part in the consensus evaluation scoring of the EoIs, could inform and guide, when necessary, other experts of the panel on the required complementarity of a proposal with that of the EFPIA consortium.
-The information and the context provided by EFPIA representatives was generally perceived as very helpful for evaluators had a positive impact on the discussion held during the panel meetings
+The EFPIA Coordinators and Deputy Coordinators were provided with the opportunity at the beginning of each individual topic plenary session to detail the requirements of the topic and to describe how the EFPIA representatives had approached their own separate EoI evaluation, scoring and ranking process.
+While the scores provided by the EFPIA experts did not contribute to the final consensus evaluation scoring which helped to rank the EoIs, the EFPIA representatives made active contributions to the discussions.
+The information and context provided by EFPIA representatives was perceived to have a positive impact on the discussion held during the panel meetings.